jandecaluwe/urubu/doc/manual/structure.md

 directory, and putting the result in a `_build` subdirectory.
 The processing depends on the pathname as follows:

-* a `Makefile` is not copied to the build
+* a `Makefile` is not copied to the build.
 * files and directories starting with a dot `.` or underscore `_` are not copied to the build.
-* Markdown files with extension `.md` are converted to a html file that is put into the build in the same relative location
+* Markdown files with extension `.md` are converted to a html file that is put into the build in the same relative location.
-* all other files and directories are copied unmodified to the build in the same relative location
+* all other files and directories are copied unmodified to the build in the same relative location.

 As a result of the project organization and the build process, the structure of the build matches the structure of the project directory.